 Black plums contain a significant amount of vitamin C, iron, magnesium, B-family vitamins, and dietary fiber, as well as potassium, vitamin A and small amounts of protein.
 They contain a moderate amount of calories, roughly 75 per cup, but there is a minimal amount of fat and no cholesterol to speak of.

 Black Plum Health Benefits

-Some of the components of this fruit are critical for the production of hemoglobin, which the body needs to maintain healthy circulation and the delivery of oxygen and nutrients.
+The antioxidant enzymes in jamun extracts are critical for the production of hemoglobin, which the body needs to maintain healthy circulation and the delivery of oxygen and nutrients.